Mexico's costly Maya Train draws few passengers in its first six months of partial operation

-MEXICO CITY — (AP) — The pet rail project of President Andrés Manuel López Obrador could wind up costing as much as $30 billion, is only half finished as he heads into the final two months of his term, and has wreaked major damage on the environment.
+MEXICO CITY — (AP) — The pet rail project of President Andrés Manuel López Obrador could wind up costing as much as $30 billion, is only half finished as he heads into the final 2 1/2 months of his term, and has wreaked major damage on the environment.

 Most ride it only on short stretches between the city of Merida and Cancun, or the nearby city of Campeche.
 The big hope for paying the train's massive cost was that tourists would use it to depart from the resort of Cancun and explore the whole 950-mile (1,500-kilometer) route to visit the Mayan archaeological sites that dot the peninsula.

 But a round-trip route from Cancun to the well-known Mayan temple complex of Palenque has drawn only about 100 passengers per day each way in the first six months of operation.
-That is a volume that a bus or two per day could handle.
+That is a volume that a bus or two per day could handle far more cheaply.

 The government had originally promised the train would carry between 22,000 and 37,000 people per day.
 Current ridership is about 3-5% of that, with three of the four most popular stations — Cancun, Merida, Palenque and Campeche — already in service.